astro2linus/ipa-parser/README.md

 # IpaParser

-Extract information from a ipa file
+Extract information from a ipa file, such as name, identifier and uncrushed icons etc

 ## Installation